eslint/eslint/docs/src/use/configure/configuration-files.md

   └── test.js
 ```

 The configuration cascade works based on the location of the file being linted.
-If there is a `.eslintrc` file in the same directory as the file being linted, then that configuration takes precedence.
-ESLint then searches up the directory structure, merging any `.eslintrc` files it finds along the way until reaching either a `.eslintrc` file with `root: true` or the root directory.
+If there is an `.eslintrc` file in the same directory as the file being linted, then that configuration takes precedence.
+ESLint then searches up the directory structure, merging any `.eslintrc` files it finds along the way until reaching either an `.eslintrc` file with `root: true` or the root directory.

 In the same way, if there is a `package.json` file in the root directory with an `eslintConfig` field, the configuration it describes is applied to all subdirectories beneath it.
 However, the configuration described by the `.eslintrc` file in the `tests/` directory overrides conflicting specifications.